Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (Det Stavangerske Dampskibsselskab had a container ship named Akershus built 1977, 495 gt, Became 635 gt in 1983).

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, and misc., including Voyage Record received from Don Kindell (His source: The late Arnold Hague's database).
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, and misc.).

 Be